ljdelavega/ai-chatbot-api/docs/architecture_docs.md

   * **Performance:** The API must be highly responsive.
 Time To First Byte (TTFB) for streamed responses should be under 500ms after a warm start.
   * **Scalability:** The architecture must be stateless and designed to scale horizontally via serverless functions or container orchestration.
   * **Availability:** Target 99.9% uptime, relying on the high availability of the underlying cloud provider's infrastructure.
-  * **Security:** API endpoints must be protected.
+  * **Security:** API endpoints must be protected with proper authentication.
 Communication must be encrypted end-to-end with HTTPS.
-The service will be secured using a static API key validation mechanism.
+The service uses a static API key validation mechanism with proper error handling (401 for missing keys, 403 for invalid keys).

 ### 1.3.
 Core Architectural Decisions